dilayercelik/Arvato-MLProject/README.md

 Alternatively, you can access a pdf version in this repo, [here](https://github.com/dilayercelik/Arvato-MLProject/blob/master/Proposal/Proposal-MentorReview.pdf).

-# Project Notebook Review
+# Project Notebook Review (23/09/2020)

-TBA
+You can access the mentor review I have received for my Project submission, [here](https://review.udacity.com/#!/reviews/2523636).

+Alternatively, you can access a pdf version in this repo, [here](

 # Table of Contents